 Ask about the pricing model: is it a fixed price or a time & material-based price?
 It could be a provisional estimation with a list of services included and a payment calendar.

 Ask about the guarantee period and types of support plans that are offered.

 Mobile App RFP Template

 Based on the above tips, we prepared a ready-to-use mobile app RFP template.
 Don’t forget to customize it to your needs.

 The whole RFP process may seem rather complicated, but it’s worth going through.
 It helps you to see whether you have a clear, detailed understanding of the product inside the company, to organize comprehensive comparisons, and, in the end, to find the best app development partner for a long-term collaboration.

-For mobile app development companies, it takes up a lot of time and effort to review and respond to an RFP, especially if it is not well-written.
+For mobile application development companies, it takes up a lot of time and effort to review and respond to an RFP, especially if it is not well-written.
 Therefore, you must develop a quality document if you want quality responses.

 At Orangesoft, we take time to provide detailed feedback on every RFP we receive.
 So if you're struggling to find the right company for your project, we encourage you to get in touch and let us know how we might help.